nhidayahj/tgc11-mongoPractice/README.md

     'name':1, 'beds':1
 })
 ```
-* FInd all listings that has beds with greater than or equal to 3
+* Find all listings that has beds with greater than or equal to 3
 ```
 db.listingsAndReviews.find({
     'beds': {